Coronavirus in Babies: Is There A Worry?

-Editor’s note: As of 6 Feb at 10 pm, the total number of 30 confirmed cases of the coronavirus infection in Singapore is at 30.
-The Ministry of Health confirmed two more cases on Thursday evening with one who did not travel to China recently and does not seem to be linked to previous cases.
-The other case is linked to a conference at the Grand Hyatt Hotel in Singapore in January.
-The announcement followed the confirmation of four additional cases on Wednesday which include case 28, the 6-month-old Singaporean baby who is the son of an infected couple.
+Editor’s note: As of 13 Feb at 10 pm, the total number of 58 confirmed cases of the coronavirus infection in Singapore is at 30.
+The Ministry of Health confirmed two more cases on Thursday evening eight additional cases of COVID-19 infection in Singapore, all of which are linked to previous cases.

-The rising cases of the latest coronavirus, also known as the Wuhan Virus, has created panic among many people.
+The rising cases of the latest coronavirus, also known as the Coronavirus (now known as COVID-19), has created panic among many people.
 Most cases reported, though, are adults.
 Very few cases of children have come forward, including the latest Wuhan new-born.
 Parents don’t need to worry about coronavirus in babies if they maintain hygiene and follow basic rules strictly.

 Coronavirus: Who Is At Risk?